SL RTView Enables Easier Monitoring of Solace Hybrid Cloud DeploymentsOn

 Blog, Middleware Monitoring, Solace Monitoring

 SL and Solace have been working together for over a year now to perfect a monitoring solution for both Solace messaging appliances and Solace VMRs.
-RTView® Monitor for Solace is now available for a free 30-day trial as an Amazon AMI download.
+Solace monitoring with RTView®is now available for a free 30-day trial as an Amazon AMI download.

 Monitoring Solace VMRs in the cloud is easy.
 Just “download” our Amazon AMI, start it up in your AWS environment and point it to your Solace VMRs to get started.